New satellite classrooms announced for high-needs students in mid-north

 Wilkinson believed Blomfield’s classrooms placed at Bay of Islands College would complement the programmes already run there.

-The $64m funding will cover upgrades to already existing classrooms across the country.
+The $64m funding will cover upgrades to existing classrooms across the country.

 Oromahoe School, Kamo High School, Morningside Primary School, Kaitāia Primary School, Manaia View School and Kaitāia College act as hosts for Blomfield, but many of these are not fully accessible.